Despite the above, a person does not carry on the business of a travel agent if:

 User Guide on Travel Agent Licence Renewal

-User Guide on Submission of Audited Statement of Accounts and Banker's Guarantee
+User Guide on Submission of Audited Statement of Accounts and Fulfilment of Net Value

-User Guide on Submission of Gross Annual Turnover
+User Guide on Submission of Annual Business Profile Returns

 User Guide on Update Changes in Licensee's Particulars